jenktruong/church-student-survey/README.md

 Dataset for survey results were randomly generated using [Mockaroo](https://mockaroo.com/).

-Here is the table schema:
+Here is the table schema: (insert pic)

 ## Tech Stack